Date of Last Update

 5. Requestors of data from Millennium may contract to services of outside vendors (e.g. data processing consultants, direct mail firms, marketing and merchandise firms, etc.) to process and/or distribute information obtained from Millennium.
 In these cases:

-purpose intended by the university client.
-The sale or transfer of the
+only for the purpose intended by the university client.
+The sale or

 b.
 If the project in question results in the publication of directories or lists as identified above, the procedures outlined must be followed prior to publication.